croxton/Stash/README.md

 	{/exp:switchee}

 ## {exp:stash:append} tag pair
 Works the same as {exp:stash:set}, except the value is appended to an existing variable.

 ## {exp:stash:prepend} tag pair
 Works the same as {exp:stash:set}, except the value is prepended to an existing variable.

+## {exp:stash:set_value} single tag
+Works the same as {exp:stash:set}, except the value is passed as a parameter.
+This can be useful for when you need to use a plugin as a tag parameter (always use with parse="inward").
+For example:

+	{exp:stash:set_value name="title" value="{exp:another:tag}" type="snippet" parse="inward"}

+In this case {title} would be set to the parsed value of {exp:another:tag}

+## {exp:stash:append_value} single tag
+Works the same as {exp:stash:append}, except the value is passed as a parameter.

+## {exp:stash:prepend_value} single tag
+Works the same as {exp:stash:prepend}, except the value is passed as a parameter.

 ## {exp:stash:get}